SAP-samples/clustertabnet/README.md

 The requirements are detailed in the `requirements.txt` file

 ## Download and Installation
+For sample inference and training, please check out the jupyter notebook: `demo.ipynb`

 Download datasets PubTables-1M, pubtabnet, fintabnet, synthtabnet, icdar2019 and format them using notebooks in the `train_data_preparation` folder.

 To run the evaluation and further training you can call: <br />